|You can contact us through the Torbay Hospital switchboard on 0300 456 8000 (local rate) or 01803 614567, or via the feedback page on this website.|

 The ward is secured at all times.
 You can play your part by:

-A locker is provided to store personal belongings.
 Please try to keep belongings to a minimum and store them off the floor.
 This will enable the hotel services staff to clean around your bed area with minimum disruption.

 We also advise not to bring valuables into the hospital.